+as claimed.
+Since the second equality in \eqref{EQ: ErgVarPrincMeasureIden} is obvious now, the proof is finished. \end{proof}

-To the best of our knowledge, the first version of the EVP was formulated by P.~Thieullen in \cite{Thieullen1992} (see Lemma 2.3.5 therein), who refers to some ideas of F.~Ledrappier.
-In \cite{Thieullen1992}, it was only the first equality from \eqref{EQ: ErgVarPrincMeasureIden} (the core part that justifies the name) and it also lacks the possibility for $f^{t}$ to take values in the extended space $\mathbb{R} \cup \{ -\infty\}$.
+To the best of our knowledge, the first variant of the EVP was formulated by Thieullen in \cite[Lemma 2.3.5]{Thieullen1992}, who referred to some ideas of Ledrappier \cite{Ledrappier1981}.
+In \cite{Thieullen1992}, it was only the first equality from \eqref{EQ: ErgVarPrincMeasureIden}, and it also lacks the possibility for $f^{t}$ to take values in the extended reals $[-\infty,+\infty)$.
 The latter is important for applications to noninvertible cocycles.
-We refer to \cite{Morris2013} for more historical discussions on the EVP.
+We refer to the paper by Morris \cite{Morris2013} for a more detailed historical discussion of the EVP.